Jamestown Story: 2012–present

 Schmidt moved to Nashville on January 2, 2012, and started writing for the band's next release.
 Schmidt made frequent writing trips back to Minneapolis to work with Anderson before they began recording the album in March 2012.
-The two wrote and recorded 10 songs before scrapping half of them and continued to write more material.
-They released another split EP with Stephen Jerzak on August 28, 2012, titled The Nashville Sessions before Anderson amicably parted ways with the band.
-On September 9, 2012, the song "I'll Help Get You Through" was featured on multiple episodes of Dr. Phil.
+They released another split EP with Stephen Jerzak on August 28, 2012, titled The Nashville Sessions before Anderson parted ways with the band.
+On September 9, 2012, the song "I'll Help Get You Through" was featured on episodes of Dr. Phil.
 Schmidt continued to write and record throughout the rest of 2012 and the album Show Me Tomorrow was released on December 12, 2012.
 Throughout 2013, Schmidt wrote and recorded with numerous Nashville songwriters and released an EP of those songs titled Jamestown Story & Friends on September 9, 2013.
-The day before, Schmidt released a single song and video for "Who I Am" which focuses on suicide and depression, a close personal topic of Schmidt's.
+The day before, Schmidt released a single song and video for "Who I Am" which focuses on suicide and depression.
 On September 9, 2013, Schmidt released the Jamestown Story & Friends EP.
 On November 11, 2013, he re-released a Christmas album titled A Jamestown Story Christmas.
 On July 29, 2016, Jamestown Story released its latest EP, Flashbacks.